c-py/one-way-data-binding-library.mjs/README.md

 ## 😎 Description 🙏

-Maps a javascript objects to arbitrary create, update and delete functions.
+Maps javascript objects to arbitrary create, update and delete functions.

-Can be used to sync stateful or stateless components to some other provider of data.
+Can be used to sync stateful or stateless components with some other provider of data.

 ## 🚀 Installation 😱